Introduction to PostgreSQL max connections

 3. After that, we will need to restart your database.

-But this is not the right way to increase the maximum size of connection, or we can say this is a bad habit.
-So a better way is to increase the size of the shared buffer as well as the kernel.
+But this is not the right way to increase the maximum connection size, or we can say this is a bad habit.
+So a better way is to increase the size of the shared buffer and the kernel.

 Max_connection property in PostgreSQL determines concurrent connection to the database server.
-Before increasing the size of the connection, you just need to scale up system deployment.
+Before increasing the size of the connection, you need to scale up system deployment.
 Every PostgreSQL connection uses system RAM to maintain connection; if we have more connections, we require more RAM to maintain them.
-If we have a well-developed app, then we do not need to increase the size of the connection.
+If we have a well-developed app, then we do not need to increase the connection size.

 Example of PostgreSQL max connections

-By using postgresql.conf, we can change the database connection size by using the following statement.
+By using postgresql.conf, we can change the database connection size using the following statement.

-We can simply change the max_connection size as follows:
+We can change the max_connection size as follows:

 Code: